dazcode/topcloudvision/readme.md

 //// EXAMPLE USAGE:
 var topcloudvision = require('topcloudvision');

+/*
-/* The image is uploaded to the specified s3 bucket, and a private signed URL to the image is used to share the image with external cloud vision apis (Google Cloud, Azure).
-The expiration time for the signed url can be set in the json config. */
+The private signed url used to share the image has a 600 second default expire time */

 let inputImage = "image.jpg";
 let bucketName = "myBucketName";